MicroEJ/docs/SDK6UserGuide/howtos/checkDependenciesVersions.rst

 =================================

 To check if Gradle dependencies are up-to-date, you can use the `Gradle Versions Plugin <https://github.com/ben-manes/gradle-versions-plugin>`__.
-This Gradle plugin lists all the dependencies declared in the ``build.grate.kts`` file, and tells whether they are up-to-date or if a new version is available.
+This Gradle plugin lists all the dependencies declared in the ``build.gradle.kts`` file, and tells whether they are up-to-date or if a new version is available.

 Configure the Project
 ---------------------